 I believe the Second Amendment is a critical part of our Constitution and our nation’s history, which must be protected.
 As a board member of the National Rifle Association, I oppose the assault weapon ban and federal registration of guns.
-In response to recent tragedies, some of my colleagues have introduced legislation in the 113th Congress related to gun violence.
+In response to recent tragedies, some of my colleagues have introduced legislation related to gun violence.
 Unfortunately, many of these efforts are simply efforts to restrict access to firearms for law abiding American citizens and will not reduce gun violence.

-On April 17, 2013, the Senate considered several gun control amendments as part of S. 649, the Safe Communities, Safe Schools Act of 2013.
+During the 113th Congress, the Senate considered several gun control amendments as part of S. 649, the Safe Communities, Safe Schools Act of 2013.
 The amendment which garnered the most attention, offered by Senator Joe Manchin (D-WV) and Senator Patrick Toomey (R-PA), would expand federal background checks to include almost all firearm transactions or transfers.
 Gun rights advocates argue that a federal gun registry could be established if all firearm transactions or transfers were subject to a federal background check.
 The Manchin-Toomey amendment received only 54 votes, six short of the 60 needed to clear a threatened filibuster.
 As a result, S. 649 was pulled from the Senate floor.
 Senate Democratic leaders have pledged to bring the bill back to the Senate floor for a vote again.
 To date, no similar legislation has been considered on the House floor.

 In response to tragedies involving a firearm, some lawmakers may be tempted to propose or support stricter gun control laws.
 However, these proposals will likely fail to address the problem.
 Laws that further restrict gun rights will be broken by those determined to commit evil, just as criminals and mentally ill individuals often do to our current laws.
 In fact, as we’ve learned from the Bureau of Alcohol, Tobacco and Firearms (ATF)’s Fast and Furious scandal, in some troubling instances our own federal government has permitted violations of existing gun laws.